tudelft3d/geo2020/rules/index.md

   1. pro-tip: don't print it, instead ask people to digitally sign it with the PDF reader (Adobe and Preview.app have that built-in)
   1. the '3rd mentor' is the co-reader, you and your supervisor have to pick one.
 The rules are explained in the Graduation Manual
   1. you don't choose the exact date, although you can propose it.
 The central administration does.
-  1. the *full draft* of your thesis needs to be handed in one week before your P4.
-Full draft means [this](https://3d.bk.tudelft.nl/courses/geo2020/faq/#what-is-a-complete-draft-at-p4)
+  1. the *draft* of your thesis needs to be handed in one week before your P4.
+A draft means what your supervisors say it should be, there are no strict rules (but [this](https://3d.bk.tudelft.nl/courses/geo2020/faq/#what-is-a-complete-draft-at-p4) can help)
   1. you need to upload the draft to the Brightspace Plagiarism Scan page.
 It's complex, so follow the [steps on this page](../plagiarism)
   1. P4 is a go/nogo, thus what you submit is assessed.
   1. if unsure if you can make, better to register and then cancel.
 [This is how you cancel a planned P4](../faq/#withdrawing-from-p4)

 - [template P4](../templates/#p4p5)
-- watch out: must submit your draft thesis to the committee one week before your P4

 ## P5